lkgarcia/whitepaper/docs/03-the-ai-use-case-canvas.md

 ![align-center](/img/agentic-ai-canvas.svg)

-*Figure 1: The AI Use Case Canvas structure, adapted for banking needs (three dimensions and eight key components).* Each component is described below:
+<p class="center"> _Figure 1: The AI Use Case Canvas structure, adapted for banking needs (three dimensions and nine key components)_ </p>

+Each component is described below:

 ### The Why Dimension: Building the Business Case